Giorojas11/AWS-Projects/Networking-Terraforrm/README.md

         Name = "NAT"
 ```
 ## 4. Routing
-So far, I've created a Virtual Private Cloud with a public and private subnet.
-The public subnet has an internet gateway for internet access and the private subnet has a NAT gateway that provides internet access while blocking inbound connections.
-To direct network traffic throughout my VPC and to the internet, I need to create route tables that dictate how data flows.
+Route tables determine how traffic flows within and outside the VPC.

-For my public subnet, I want traffic to route outbund to the internet using the Internet gateway.
-I also added routing to my second VPC using VPC Peering, this is for later.
+For my public subnet, the route table sends traffic outbound to the Internet gateway.
+I also added a route sending traffic to VPC 2, which will be used in VPC Peering.
 ```
 resource "aws_route_table" "route_table" {
     vpc_id = aws_vpc.main_vpc.id